mezuro/kalibro_client/README.md

 Or install it yourself as:

-    $ gem install kalibro_entities
+    $ gem install kalibro_gem

 ## Usage

-KalibroEntities is intended to be an easy interface that encapsulates the usage of all the Kalibro service's endpoints.
-So have a look at the available entities at `lib/kalibro_entities/entities`.
+KalibroGem is intended to be an easy interface that encapsulates the usage of all the Kalibro service's endpoints.
+So have a look at the available entities at `lib/kalibro_gem/entities`.

 All the entities are subclasses from `Model`, so have a good look at it.
 Specially notice that all the entities have methods: